vedph/cod-layout-view/README.md

   - a current value equal to the original one (`isOriginal`=true).
   - a current value not equal to the original one, which can't be reconstructed (`isOriginal`=false).
   - a current value not equal to the original one, which can be reconstructed (`isOriginal`=false, `originalValue` specified).

 - **size**: a pair of dimensions for the sheet's width and height.

 - **span**: a dimension measured from the sheet's edge (top or left) along the horizontal or vertical axis.
 For instance, on the vertical axis you can get 3 spans: top margin (from sheet's top edge), text, bottom margin.
 Each is a dimension which gets measured from the previous span or from the sheet's edge.
 Dimensions along the vertical axis are visually represented by horizontal gridlines, and dimensions along the horizontal axis by vertical gridlines.
 Spans are dimensions having a direction (horizontal or vertical) and a type (in most cases undefined except when it is `text`, which defines an area designed to contain text).

+So, the page (which has a given height and width) is partitioned into rectangular spans, which can be:

+- vertical spans, stacked from top to bottom.
+- horizontal spans, stacked from left to right.

+Each span has:

+- a `value`, which defines the distance taken from the left- or upper- span towards right or bottom;
+- an optional `label`, which can be used to better define the purpose of the span, e.g. margin, space for initials, space for text, etc.
+- a boolean property (`isHorizontal`) to tell whether the span is horizontal or vertical;
+- a `type`, which can be used to specify the span's type in relation with the layout.
+This is equal to `text` when the span contains text.

 Consider this mock example: